NCT FSC GROUP POLICY

 The NCT Certification Policy will be reviewed and updated at the end of each calendar year by the group management personnel.
 Any proposed changes in policy will be open for debate at a follow-up meeting for certified members.
-Members not attending this meeting will be notified in writing of proposed changes.
 On adoption of any changes to the Management System, NCT will forward an amended copy to all certified members.
 Members are then required to remove and destroy the outdated document and replace it with the current document.

 Stakeholder or member complaints and comments can be communicated directly to the NCT Strategy & Planning Forester.
 These comments will be discussed at Forest Technology Meetings and written responses will be sent to relevant stakeholders.

 Members wishing to resign from the group should make written representation to the NCT Strategy and Planning Forester, PO Box 1445, Pietermaritzburg, 3200 .
 The NCT Strategy and Planning Forester will confirm to the member in writing of his removal from the system and discontinuation of membership.